ExistOS-Team/ExistOS-For-HP39GII/README_en.md

 ### Compiling ExistOS

-Create a new directory to store binary files and cache
+Create a new directory to store binary files and caches
 ```bash
 mkdir build
 cd build